redhat-developer/app-services-cli/pkg/api/srs/client/README.md

-# Go API client for kasclient
+# Go API client for srsclient

 Main entry point for the system, responsible for all sorts of management operations for the whole service of managed service registry.